ruby/www.ruby-lang.org/en/downloads/index.md

 $ \curl -L https://get.rvm.io | bash -s stable --ruby
 {% endhighlight %}

-For the latest instructions on installing rvm, check out [the RVM installation page][7].
+For the latest instructions on installing RVM, check out [the RVM installation page][7].
 The above command will install both RVM and the latest version of Ruby.
 RVM can also install most of the Ruby implementations listed below.
 To see all supported versions, type `rvm